influxdata/docs-v2/content/influxdb/v2.0/reference/api/influxdb-1x/query.md

 ## Query string parameters

 ### u
 (Optional) The 1.x **username** to authenticate the request.
-For more information, see [query string authentication with username and password](/influxdb/v2.0/reference/api/influxdb-1x/#query-string-authentication-with-username-and-password)
+For more information, see [query string authentication](/influxdb/v2.0/reference/api/influxdb-1x/#query-string-authentication)

 ### p
 (Optional) The 1.x **password** to authenticate the request.
-For more information, see [query string authentication with username and password](/influxdb/v2.0/reference/api/influxdb-1x/#query-string-authentication-with-username-and-password)
+For more information, see [query string authentication](/influxdb/v2.0/reference/api/influxdb-1x/#query-string-authentication)

 ### db
 ({{< req >}}) The **database** to query data from.